How to Improve Your Vocal Range: Tips and Tricks to Increase Vocal Range

 When learning how to improve vocal range having someone you trust can be helpful.
 Perhaps consider getting a vocal coach to work with you.
 They can keep you on the right track and give feedback.
 Hitting a note and hitting a note well, are not one and the same.
 It can be hard to be objective.
 So enlist an honest friend, family member or record yourself, to gauge whether you sound pleasant.

-How to increase vocal range higher
+How to increase vocal range higher (male higher / female higher)

 It’s often the higher octaves that are seen as the most desirable – mainly because it’s these notes that produce the most dramatic and apparently impressive results.
 Even those who know nothing about music are wowed when a singer – male or female – can hit very high notes.